Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Critical limb ischemia (CLI) is a condition that can occur over time when leg arteries are damaged.
+Critical limb ischemia (CLI) is a condition that can occur over time when your leg arteries are damaged.
 It is a severe form of peripheral arterial disease (PAD).
 PAD is caused when leg arteries are narrowed, reducing blood flow.
 If blood flow to the toe, foot, or leg is completely blocked, the tissue begins to die (gangrene).
 If this happens, you need medical care right away to restore blood flow and possibly save the leg.
-But even with the best medical care, it might not be possible to save a severely affected limb
+But even with the best medical care, it might not be possible to save a severely affected limb.

-Critical limb ischemia can worsen and cause an urgent problem.
+CLI can get worse and cause an urgent problem.
 For example, if you have a wound, it may not heal.
 This can lead to gangrene.
 Go to the emergency room right away if you have any of these symptoms:

-You have a cut or ulcer that does not heal.
+You have a cut or pressure injury that does not heal

-You have foot or leg pain that develops with walking but goes away with rest.
-This may be a sign of developing blockages.
+You have foot or leg pain that happens when walking but goes away with rest.
+This may be a sign of blocked arteries.

-Certain tests may be done to find out if you have critical limb ischemia.
-First your doctor will carefully examine you, checking for pulses at several places.
+Certain tests may be done to find out if you have CLI.
+First your provider will carefully examine you, checking for pulses at several places.
 Other common tests include:

 Ankle-brachial index (ABI).
-The blood pressure in the ankle is compared with the blood pressure in the arm.
+The blood pressure in your ankle is compared with the blood pressure in your arm.

 Duplex ultrasound.
-Harmless sound waves are used to create images of blood flow in the legs.
+Harmless sound waves are used to create images of blood flow in your legs.

 Possible treatments for CLI include:

 Dissolving or removing a blood clot.
-A catheter may be put into an artery in the groin to dissolve the clot.
-The catheter is then used to give “clot-busting” medicine.
-This dissolves the clot.
+To dissolve a clot, a tube (catheter) is put into an artery in your groin.
+Clot-busting medicine is put into the tube to dissolve the clot.
 Or surgery may be done to remove the clot.
 A cut (incision) is made in the artery at the blocked area.
 The clot is then removed.

 Angioplasty.
-A tiny, uninflated balloon is sent to the narrowed area by catheter.
+A tiny, uninflated balloon is sent to the narrowed area by a catheter.
 It is then inflated to widen the artery.
-Finally the balloon is deflated and withdrawn.
+The balloon is deflated and removed.